Why small woodshop owners should attend a tradeshow

 When you own a small shop that requires you to be in it constantly it can be difficult to justify stepping away for anything, especially out of town conventions.

-It is no secret that the 2017 AWFS Fair convention hosted some colossal companies that are geared toward large scale production, and once seeing it in person, it can be quite intimidating.
-I know last year at IWF I felt like John Connor from the Terminator movies watching robots all around me doing my job.
+It is no secret that the AWFS Fair convention hosts some colossal companies that are geared toward large-scale production, and once seeing it in person, it can be quite intimidating.
+I know at IWF 2016 I felt like John Connor from the Terminator movies watching robots all around me doing my job.

 That being said, I can still make the case for the little guys (like myself) to attend - if not the big shows, then consider a local show, like Wood Pro Expo.
 There is great value in what it can do for your shop at home by giving you a chance to do live in-person research on products, discovering unexpected solutions to shop problems, and through connecting with peers, and tool reps.